accesscode-2-1/unit-0/2015-03-08 boolean and while.md

 Remember that you can put multiple statements in an `if`, `else if`, or `else` condition by surrounding them with curly braces.

+* _statement_ -- one instruction to Java, which ends with a semicolon

-* _code block_ -- Zero or more statements grouped with curly braces.
+* _code block_ -- zero or more statements grouped with curly braces

+If a code block contains exactly one statement, the curly braces may be omitted.

 ```java
 String fruit = scanner.next();